NatalieJClark/music-web-app-html/README.md

 - [x] Learn how to use forms to send POST requests
 - [x] Learn how to test drive a form

+Using Links To Send GET Requests Challenge:
+- [x] Test-drive and implement the following changes to the music_web_app_html project:
+  - [x] Add a route GET /artists/<id> which returns an HTML page showing details for a single artist.
+  - [x] Add a route GET /artists which returns an HTML page with the list of artists.
+This page should contain a link for each artist listed, linking to /artists/<id> where <id> needs to be the corresponding artist id.

 ## Problems

 - Currently all new Albums created have `artist_id=1`